PEXANE2/azure-docs.tr-tr/articles/communication-services/quickstarts/telephony-sms/includes/phone-numbers-python.md

 from azure.communication.phonenumbers import PhoneNumbersClient from azure.identity import DefaultAzureCredential

-# You can find your endpoint from your resource in the Azure Portal
+# You can find your endpoint from your resource in the Azure portal
 endpoint = 'https://<RESOURCE_NAME>.communication.azure.com'
 try:
     print('Azure Communication Services - Phone Numbers Quickstart')